Thermodynamic Modeling of Volcanic Systems with alphaMELTS 2

 Participants who have an IAVCEI grant to attend the conference can apply for a fee waiver for the workshop.

+and is open to all participants at the IAVCEI meeting.
 The 60 / 160 NZD fee includes refreshments and lunch for each day.

 We intend to cover a range of topics during the workshop, including: